-Advanced construction practices such as optimum value engineering (OVE) or energy-efficient framing techniques aim to maximize the structural integrity of a building.
+Advanced construction work such as optimum value engineering (OVE) or energy-efficient framing techniques aim to maximize the structural integrity of a building.
 These construction techniques minimize the amount of lumber used in the framing process.
-Advanced framing techniques or construction practices have been shown to effectively reduce the environmental impact of buildings, improve energy efficiency, and lower construction costs.
+Advanced framing techniques or construction work have been shown to effectively reduce the environmental impact of buildings, improve energy efficiency, and lower construction costs.

-Optimum Value Engineering (OVE) is a technique that uses less lumber than traditional framing methods, reducing material waste and the environmental impact of construction work.
+Optimum Value Engineering (OVE) is a technique that uses less lumber than traditional framing methods, reducing material waste and the environmental impact of work in the construction industry.
 OVE also reduces the number of studs used in the framing process, reducing the amount of wood needed and providing additional insulation space.
 This results in a more thermally efficient building envelope and reduced energy consumption.

 Insulated headers are another advanced construction approach that can improve the energy efficiency of a building.
 Headers are used to support the weight of the building above windows and doors.
 In traditional framing, headers are made from solid lumber, creating thermal bridging and reducing the effectiveness of insulation.
 Insulated headers are made from laminated veneer lumber (LVL) and protected with foam, reducing thermal bridging and improving the insulation of the building envelope.